Executive Committee 2023-24

 The 4 positions in the committee will be elected through application and interview once term has started!
-Look out for posts on the Freshers’ facebook group or email me (Maddy) at firstname.lastname@example.org!
+Look out for posts on the Freshers’ facebook group or email me (Thalia) at email@example.com!

-We also have a Campaigns team, lead by our Campaigns Manager, who run regular campaigns and events with the aim to educate and inform, and tackle stigma surrounding mental and sexual health.
-If you are passionate about raising awareness for these topics, you can apply to be part of our campaigns team in early Michaelmas term – keep an eye out for applications!
+We also have a Campaigns team, lead by our Campaigns Manager, who runs (with the help of the rest of the Campaigns team) campaigns and events with the aim to educate and inform, and tackle stigma surrounding mental and sexual health.
+If you are passionate about raising awareness for these topics, you can apply to be part of our campaigns team in Freshers Week – keep an eye on the Cuth’s Welfare instagram page for applications!